Physical Campus

 Patios and Breezeways

-Directly in front of a community’s rows of apartment buildings, covered breezeways facilitate foot and small-vehicle traffic.
+Directly in front of the apartment building, covered breezeways facilitate foot and small-vehicle traffic.
 These breezeways allow all residents to get anywhere in a community with no stairs or other obstacles and with protection from uncomfortable weather.

 In front of the breezeways, village squares provide green areas where people can relax, interact, and use outdoor playgrounds and sports courts.